 Including charging you an arm and a leg for a "permit."

-LEARN FILMMAKING -- DIGITAL DOWNLOADS of great training programs!
+LEARN FILMMAKING -- DIGITAL DOWNLOADS OF GREAT PROGRAMS!

 WRITING FOR TELEVISION ARTICLE